algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 <sub> Team : [Laurent Bouquin](https://www.linkedin.com/in/laurent-bouquin-60911a1b8/) (Project Leader), [Lucas Aubard](https://www.linkedin.com/in/lucas-aubard-596b37251/) (Technical Leader),
   [Alexis Lasselin](https://www.linkedin.com/in/alexis-lasselin-318649251/) (Software Engineer), [Paul Nowak](https://www.linkedin.com/in/paul-nowak-0757a61a7/) (Quality Assurance) </sub>

-## Glossary
+## 1. Glossary
+ We recommend the reader to read this glossary in order to understand the following parts.
 - **AppNews Network** : The project we are working on.

 - **Cyberattack** : A cyberattack is an attempt from hackers to damage or destroy a computer network or system.

 - **ANSSI** : Abreviation of "**A**gence **N**ationale de la **S**écurité des **S**ystèmes d'**I**nformation"

 - **Bcrypt** : This is an encryption method used to reduce vulnerability of brute-force attacks.

 - **Brute-force attack** : A brute-force attack consists of an attacker submitting many passwords or passphrases (sequence of words) with the hope of eventually guessing correctly.

 - **Content producer** : The content producer is in charge of creating and changing the displayed content.

+- **Viewer** : We consider the viewer as someone viewing one of Jacobi's connected screen.

-# Introduction
+# 2. Introduction

 [Jacobi](https://www.jacobi.net), a company located in Vierzon, needs a communication tool that could send informations based on  what the user requests, in order to facilitate the information transmission between employees.
 Jacobi has their head office in Paris.

-## Scope
+## 2.1.
+Scope

 The most important points of this project is to be able to control the displayed content remotely, they also have to be independent to each other, which means that we could display different content on each  screen.

-## In Scope
+## 2.2.
+In Scope

 These are the mains features that are planned in our V0 :
 - Adapt the content to the screen size